-The Balkans are one of Europe's most popular routes for motorcycles, cars, or buses, and also a puzzle of borders: in two weeks you can cross Croatia, Bosnia, Montenegro, Serbia, Albania, and North Macedonia.
-With an eSIM for the Balkans, you have internet from the moment you land, and you can forget about looking for a SIM card shop in each country.
-Here we tell you about coverage, how many GB you need, and how to avoid the roaming shock.
+The Balkans is one of Europe's most popular routes for motorcycles, cars, or buses, and also a jigsaw puzzle of borders: in two weeks, you can cross Croatia, Bosnia, Montenegro, Serbia, Albania, and North Macedonia.
+With a Balkans eSIM, you'll have internet from the moment you land and won't have to search for a SIM card store in each country.
+Here's how much coverage there is, how many GB you'll need, and how to avoid roaming shock.

 Which countries it covers and which it doesn't

-Actual coverage country by country
+Real coverage country by country

-| Country | Urban coverage | Weak point |
+| Country | Urban Coverage | Weak Point |

 |---|---|---|